Full Name: Albany Adder (Bitis albanica)

 Other Names: Albanie Adder

-Like many other small adders it is largely active in the early mornings and late afternoons and is fond of hiding under shrubs and rocks.
-The horns, if present are highly reduced.
-It feeds on skinks, geckos and agamas and small rodents.
+Like many other small adders, it is largely active in the early mornings and late afternoons and is fond of hiding under shrubs or rocks.
+The horns, if present, are highly reduced.
+It feeds on lizards, mainly geckos, skinks, agamas and lacertids but also takes small rodents.

-Although human bites have not been recorded, its venom is probably similar to that of other small adders causing pain and local swelling.
+The venom of this snake is thought to be like that of other small adders, causing pain and swelling.